mathpianop/choral-tracks-rails/README.md

 <br>
 <br>

-First, create and migrate the database:
+Then, create and migrate the database:

 ```bash
 rails db:create && rails db:migrate